adamripley98/nalda/README.md

 - [ ] Create a helper method file for image upload
 - [ ] Clear errors if resp.data.success
 - [ ] Change edit routes from post to put
+- [ ] Make edit routes far more efficient
+- [ ] Change delete reviews from post to delete

 ## Other
 - [ ] Google Analytics